Chronicle's Illustrated Folklore Tales

 Folktales from Hawai’i, New Zealand, Tahiti and Samoa

-The illustrator, Yiling Changues, is an illustrator who spends her time between Tahiti and Paris.
+Illustrator Yiling Changues spends her time between Tahiti and Paris.
 You can see more of Yiling’s artwork on their Instagram.

 Tales of the Sea illustrated by Maggie Chiang